mfmceneaney/CLAS12-Analysis/README.md

 # CLAS12-Analysis
-Generic analysis for CLAS12 in groovy
+Generic analysis for CLAS12 in groovy to read HIPO events selecting all unique final state particle combinations corresponding to a given topology, compute generic event-level kinematics commonly used for SIDIS analyses, and output the selected combinations and their respective kinematics to ROOT TNTuples.

 ## Dependencies
 * [CLAS12-Offline-Software](https://github.com/JeffersonLab/clas12-offline-software)